bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - `TmfChartView`
 	- An abstract class that helps create a view based on a chart (SWTChart)
-	- `createChartViewer`: has to return an `TmfXYChartViewer` (which `AbstractSegmentStoreScatterGraphViewer` extends).
+	- `createChartViewer`: has to return an `TmfXYChartViewer` (which `AbstractSegmentStoreScatterChartViewer` extends).
+	- `createLeftChildViewer`: return an instance of `AbstractSegmentStoreScatterChartTreeViewer`

-- `AbstractSegmentStoreScatterGraphViewer`
+- `AbstractSegmentStoreScatterChartViewer`
 	- An abstract class that helps create a scatter viewer.
-	- `getSegmentStoreProvider`: returns which analysis module will provide the segment store
+	- Implement constructor to pass correct latency analysis module ID

 ---
 title: Exercise: Create a Scatter View

 - Reset to **TRACECOMPASS7.3_START**
-- Create class `ProcessingLatencyScatterGraphViewer`, select super class (extends)  `AbstractSegmentStoreScatterGraphViewer`
+- Create class `ProcessingLatencyScatterGraphViewer`, select super class (extends)  `AbstractSegmentStoreScatterChartViewer`
-	- Implement method `getSegmentStoreProvider`
+	- Implement method constructor and pass `ProcessingLatancyAnalysis.ID`
 - In plugin.xml, create the missing class `ProcessingLatencyScatterView` (tip: click the hyperlink to bring up the New Class wizard).
 Select super class (extends)  `TmfChartView`.
 	- Implement `createChartViewer`
+	- Implement `createLeftChildViewer`
 - <b>Go!</b>

 ---